IBM-Cloud/docs/services/appid/about.md

 Figure 1. {{site.data.keyword.appid_short_notm}} architecture diagram

 You can protect your cloud resources with the {{site.data.keyword.appid_short_notm}} server SDK.
-Use the request class provided by the {{site.data.keyword.appid_short_notm}} client SDK to communicate with your protected cloud resources.
+Use the request class that is provided by the {{site.data.keyword.appid_short_notm}} client SDK to communicate with your protected cloud resources.

 * The server SDK detects an unauthorized request and returns HTTP 401 authorization challenge.
 * The client SDK detects an HTTP 401 Authorization challenge and automatically starts the authentication process based on configuration of the identity providers.
 * Authentication is attempted according to currently configured identity providers.
 * After successful authentication, the service returns authorization and identity tokens.
-* The client SDK automatically adds the authorization token to the original request, and re-sends the request to the cloud resource.
+* The client SDK automatically adds the authorization token to the original request, and resends the request to the cloud resource.
 * The server SDK extracts the access token from the request and validates it with {{site.data.keyword.appid_short_notm}}.
 Access is granted and the response is returned to the application.